jamie082/Grocery_API/README.md

 I learned about cur.execute

-I learned about preventing SQL Injection, how to properly prevent from SQL attacks
+I learned about preventing SQL Injection, how to properly prevent from SQL attacks, learned about INSERT and SELECT database commands..